jbush001/NyuziProcessor/tests/README.md

 4. **Synthetic stress tests** (tests/stress)

-   Complementary to the random tests, these validate operations that the former cannot easily like atomic accessses or MMU operation.
+   Complementary to the random tests, these validate operations that the former cannot easily like atomic accesses or MMU operation.
 They often use an internal pseudorandom number generator to control their operation.
 Checking is done after the test as run, usually via a memory dump.
 These can run in Verilog simulation or on FPGA.